Poly 318, 390, 402 Camshafts

 Introduction

-This page discusses misinformation about the poly A-block camshaft and lifters, camshaft selection, and common camshaft profiles.
-While the 1957 – 1958 “Dual Fury V-800” poly 318 boasted the hottest factory cam, it was still undersized for what the engine can make use of with factory spec equipment and certainly for high-performance modifications.
+This page discusses poly 318 and other A-block camshaft profiles, regrinding, and lifters.
+While the 1957 – 1958 “Dual Fury V-800” poly 318 boasted the hottest factory bump-stick, it was still terribly undersized for what the engine can make use of with factory spec equipment and certainly for high-performance builds.
 While mainstream cam manufacturers have given up on the A-block and we have lost some cam grinders like Chris Nielson (2017), we are lucky to have some custom cam grinders still around, including Schneider, CamCraft, and Racer Brown.
 Do not throw out old A-block camshafts since blanks are no longer produced and a regrind might be the most viable option.
-Cam selection is a precise process that depends on multiple vehicle variables from the engine back to the rear tires and should be discussed with the cam manufacturer.
+Cam profile selection is a precise process that depends on multiple vehicle variables from the engine back to the rear tires and should be discussed with the cam grinder.
 The following profiles are ballpark examples and should not be considered the definitive cams for every application.
 All specs below are with factory 1.5:1 ratio rocker arms.

 “Dual Fury V800” 2×4-barrel